soumalyapakrashi/nature-preservation/README.md

 6. NDVI_STORAGE_BASE_DIR - Set this to `{PROJECT_BASE_DIR}/storage/ndvi_data`.

+7. SAT_STORAGE_BASE_DIR - Set this to `{PROJECT_BASE_DIR}/storage/satellite_data`.

-7. NDVI_THICK_VEGETATION - These are the set of variables which denote the levels how NDVI data is interpreted.
+8. NDVI_THICK_VEGETATION - These are the set of variables which denote the levels how NDVI data is interpreted.
 This can be modified as required.
 Set this to `0.6`.
 It is interpreted as any NDVI value greater than or equal to 0.6, will be considered thick vegetation.

-8. NDVI_MODERATE_VEGETATION - Set this to `0.4`.
+9. NDVI_MODERATE_VEGETATION - Set this to `0.4`.
 This can be interpreted as any NDVI value greater than or equal to 0.4 and less than 0.6 will be considered moderate vegetation.
 All other values are also interpreted similarly.

-9. NDVI_SPARSE_VEGETATION - Set this to `0.1`.
+10. NDVI_SPARSE_VEGETATION - Set this to `0.1`.

-10. NDVI_NO_VEGETATION - Set this to `-1.0`.
+11. NDVI_NO_VEGETATION - Set this to `-1.0`.

 ### Setup image-fetcher module